smgray914/CS105Portfolio/README.md

 You can find me on www.linkedin.com/in/saturn-gray-727a61312 or Instagram.

 ### Education
-**BSc in Political Science and Comparative Cultural Literary Studies**
+**BA in Political Science and Comparative Cultural Literary Studies**
 Loyola University Maryland

 ### Projects